alex-b1729/autogram-this/README.md

 ```
 > `The quick brown fox jumped over alphabet soup containing five a's, three b's, three c's, three d's, thirty-two e's, six f's, two g's, ten h's, twelve i's, two j's, two k's, three l's, two m's, sixteen n's, sixteen o's, four p's, two q's, thirteen r's, thirty-four s's, twenty-seven t's, seven u's, seven v's, ten w's, six x's, four y's, and one z.`

-Note that pangrams with punctuation included will not force include all punctuation.
+__Note__ that pangrams with punctuation included will not force include additional characters but will still count
+the ones that occur.

 ### Validation
 Validate if a string is an autogram using `--validate "<sentence to validate>"` in the command line or